NVIDIA/NeMo/README.rst

     :align: center
     :alt: NEMO

-Neural Modules (NeMo): a framework-agnostic toolkit for building AI applications powered by Neural Modules
+Neural Modules (NeMo) is a framework-agnostic toolkit for building AI applications powered by Neural Modules.
+Current support is for PyTorch framework.

+A "Neural Module" is a block of code that computes a set of outputs from a set of inputs.

+Neural Modules’ inputs and outputs have Neural Type for semantic checking.

+An application built with NeMo application is a Directed Acyclic Graph(DAG) of connected modules enabling researchers to define and build new speech and nlp networks easily through API Compatible modules.

 **VIDEO**